wofsauge/IsaacDocs/beta/docs/EntityFamiliar.md

 ### GetOrbitPosition () {: aria-label='Functions' }
 #### [Vector](../Vector) GetOrbitPosition ( [Vector](../Vector) Pos ) {: .copyable aria-label='Functions' }

 Returns the position of an orbiting familiar relative to the player's position.
-Returns `:::cpp Vector(0,0) if its a normal familiar.`
+Returns `:::lua Vector(0,0) if its a normal familiar.`
 The "pos" argument is used as an offset.
 ___
 [ ](#){: .abp .tooltip .badge }